-Walk Sleepy Hollow's most haunted locations.
-22 stops, self-guided.
-3 stops free.
+Walk Sleepy Hollow's self-guided ghost tour.
+19 documented stops, 5 free.
 No guide, no schedule — just you and the dark.

 The Hessian soldier's decapitated corpse was found near this bridge in 1776, his head never recovered.
 Witnesses describe a figure in Revolutionary Wa...